ubccr/coldfront/docs/pages/manual/using/slurm_setup.md

 ### Step 2 - Create an Allocation for the Resources

-Login as the PI and request an allocation for the new resource.
+Login as the PI and request an allocation for the new resource:

 - Under the PI's project, click 'Request Resource Allocation'
 - Select the cluster resource off the drop down list and enter a justification.
 This is usually used by centers to get PIs to say why they need access to a particular resource.
 - Select any other project users to add to the allocation.